Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Abstract

 \section{Abstract}

-Insider threat, which can lead to unacceptable losses, is a widespread and significant security concern, making its detection essential.
-Although recent machine-learning-based insider-threat detection (ITD) techniques have shown encouraging results, their progress is limited by a persistent bottleneck involving the scarcity of high-quality data.
-The paradox is that enterprise internal data is highly sensitive and typically inaccessible, while public datasets are either limited in real-world coverage or, in the case of synthetic data, lack rich semantic information and realistic behavioral patterns.
-As a result, there is a crucial need for the construction of real-world insider threat datasets.
+Insider threats represent a significant and persistent security risk, yet remain difficult to detect in complex enterprise environments, where malicious activities are often concealed within subtle user behaviors.
+While machine-learning–based insider threat detection (ITD) techniques have shown promising results, their effectiveness is fundamentally constrained by the lack of high-quality and realistic training data.
+This challenge stems from the highly sensitive nature of enterprise internal data that is rarely accessible and from the limitations of existing datasets, where public datasets are typically small in scale, and synthetic datasets often lack sufficient generalization, rich semantic context, and realistic behavioral patterns.

-To address this challenge, we propose \chimera, the first large language model~(LLM)-based multi-agent framework to automatically simulate both benign and malicious insider activities, as well as collect logs across diverse enterprise environments.
-Based on analysis of organizational composition and structural characteristics of the organization, \chimera customizes each LLM agent to represent an individual employee by detailed role modeling and couples with modules of group meetings, pairwise interactions, and self-organized scheduling.
-In this way, \chimera can accurately reflect the complexities of real-world enterprise operations.
-The current version of \chimera consists of 15 distinct types of manually abstracted insider attacks, such as intellectual property theft and system sabotage.
-Using \chimera, we simulate the benign and attack activities across three typical data-sensitive organizational scenarios, including technology company, finance corporation, and medical institution, and generate a new dataset named \dataset to facilitate the development of machine learning-based ITD methods.
+To address this challenge, we propose \chimera, a large language model (LLM)-based multi-agent framework that automatically simulates both benign and malicious insider activities and monitors comprehensive system logs across diverse enterprise environments. \chimera models each agent as an individual employee with fine-grained roles and incorporates group meetings, pairwise interactions, and self-organized scheduling to capture realistic organizational dynamics.
+Based on 15 insider attack types abstracted from real-world incidents, we deploy \chimera in three representative data-sensitive organizational scenarios and construct a new dataset, \dataset, for supporting the development and evaluation of ITD methods.

-To evaluate the quality and authenticity of \dataset, we conduct comprehensive human studies and quantitative analyses.
-The results demonstrate both the diversity and realism of the dataset.
-Further expert analysis highlights the presence of realistic threat patterns as well as explainable activity traces.
-In addition, we evaluate the effectiveness of existing insider threat detection methods on \dataset.
-The average F1-score achieved is 0.83, which is notably lower than the score of 0.99 observed on the baseline dataset CERT, thereby illustrating the greater difficulty posed by \dataset for threat detection tasks.
+We evaluate \dataset through comprehensive human studies and quantitative analyses, demonstrating its diversity and realism.
+Experiments with existing ITD methods show that detection performance on \dataset is substantially lower than existing ITD datasets, indicating a more challenging and realistic benchmark.
+Despite distribution shifts, ITD models trained on \dataset exhibit strong generalization capability, highlighting the practical value of LLM-based multi-agent simulation for advancing ITD.

 \keywords{Internal Threat Detection \and Multi-Agent Systems \and Large Language Model}